tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/billing/enterprise/billing-enterprise-api-reserved-instance-usage.md

 The Reserved Instance usage API returns the usage of the Reserved Instance purchases within an enrollment.
 If there are more than one Reserved Instances in an enrollment, you can get the usage of all the Reserved Instance purchases using this API.

 ## Request for Reserved Instance usage details
-Common header properties that need to be added are specified [here](https://docs.microsoft.com/azure/billing/billing-enterprise-api).
+Common header properties that need to be added are specified in the [Overview of Reporting APIs for Enterprise customers](https://docs.microsoft.com/azure/billing/billing-enterprise-api) article.

 |Method | Request URI|
 |-|-|